chwilliamson/Vizregress/readme.md

 I have used SpecFlow to create features so you'll need to download the SpecFlow with NUnit extension to run them.

-Take this project and modify, make your own and grow :)  It's mean't to be your starting point.
+Take this project and modify, make your own and grow :)  It's meant to be your starting point.

 ##Williamson.BDD.Examples.Tests
 Contains tests for *Williamson.BDD.Examples* using NUnit